BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Byte Words:** hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied omit keno lung jade
 * **BIP 39 Mnemonic Words:** fly mule excess resource treat plunge nose soda reflect adult ramp planet

-As noted, you can also add add SSKR shares, as described below.
+Again, you can also add add SSKR shares, as described below.

 #### Importing SSKR Shares

-SSKR stands for Sharded Secret Key Reconstruction, a Blockchain Commons [specificationm](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md).
+SSKR stands for Sharded Secret Key Reconstruction, a Blockchain Commons [specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md).
 It allows you to shard a secret (such as a seed) into a number of shares, and then reconstruct the secret from some number (threshold) of those seeds that's typically fewer than all of them.
 For example, you might shard a seed into three shares with a threshold of two.
 Typically, the shares are given out to friends and family, placed in distant safety deposit boxes, or otherwise separated.
 A threshold of the shares can then be collected and used to reconstruct the seed if the original is lost.

 One of the notable features in **Gordian Seed Tool** is that it can be used to collect together shares and reconstruct your seed.
 There are currently three ways to do so: